Sure Dividend

 Business Overview

 U.S. Global Investors began more than 50 years ago as an investment club.
-Today, it is a publicly-traded registered investment advisor that looks to provide investing opportunities in niche markets around the world.
-The company provides sector-specific exchange-traded funds and mutual funds, as well as an interest in the cryptocurrencies space.
-U.S. Global Investors produced $15 million in annual revenue in 2023 and has a market capitalization of just $35 million.
+Today, it is a publicly traded registered investment advisor that seeks to provide investing opportunities in niche markets around the world.
+The company offers sector-specific exchange-traded funds and mutual funds and is interested in cryptocurrencies.
+In 2024, U.S. Global Investors produced $11 million in annual revenue and had a market capitalization of just $30.2 million.

 Source: Investor Presentation